 Details

-The user must provide observations on the outcomes, the treatment status, and the covariates of units in the training and validation samples separately using the first six arguments.
-The user must also provide a named list storing CATE predictions on the validation sample produced from different models (the Example section below shows how to construct such a list).
+The user must provide observations on the outcomes, the treatment status, and the covariates of units in the validation sample using the first three arguments.
+The user must also provide CATE predictions on the validation sample as a named list storing predictions produced by different models.
 Be careful, CATE models must be estimated using only the training sample to achieve valid inference.

 Author